Russo clan (Nola): History

 The clan was headed by the brothers Pasquale and Salvatore Russo who founded the organization that has held control of Nola for over thirty years.
 The criminal career of the Russo brothers started in the 1970s and they had close ties to Mario Fabbrocino and Michele Zaza.
 The Russo brothers completely re-organised the operations of the clan-based crime syndicate since the 1990s.
 They were reputed to be ruthless criminals and created a significant network of alliances, particularly with the Alfieri and Cava clans.
 They have been in list of most wanted fugitives in Italy since 1995.
-In the past the clan was reportedly linked to the Corleonesi Mafia clan.
+In the past the clan was reportedly linked to the Corleonesi of the Sicilian Mafia.
 Over the years, the Russo clan has maintained good relations with numerous other clans, such as the Moccia clan from Afragola, the Fabbrocino clan from San Giuseppe Vesuviano and the Cesarano clan from Pompei.
 The Russo clan represented a real holding company to which a variety of illegal activities belonged to, becoming a multibillion-euro enterprise and one of the most feared clans in the entire province of Naples.